emmercm/igir/docs/usage/basic.md

 We now have new ROMs that we want to merge into our collection, and we want to generate a [report](../output/reporting.md) of what ROMs are still missing.
 We also want to "[clean](../output/cleaning.md)" (recycle/delete) any unknown files that may have made their way into our collection.

-We can move these new ROMs into our collection with the command:

 We can move any new ROMs in `ROMs-New/` that we didn't already have in `ROMs-Sorted/` into `ROMs-Sorted/` with the command:

 === ":fontawesome-brands-windows: Windows"